 - administer smallpox vaccinations and other treatments

-- track animals that may have monkeypox virus
+- track animals that may have mpox virus

 - issue guidance to patients, healthcare professionals, and animal handlers

-According to Dr. Hirsch, “The precautions used in medical centers for known monkeypox exposure appear highly effective in limiting spread.”
+According to Dr. Hirsch, “The precautions used in medical centers for known mpox exposure appear highly effective in limiting spread.”